Debraheem/pyfortmesa/docs/usage.md

 ## Example Scripts

-Run the print-based examples after installing the matching build:
+Run the print-based examples after installing the matching package.
+The MESA examples require a build for MESA calls:

 ```bash
 conda activate pyfortmesa